Download eBooks & Wiring Diagrams (FREE)

 But is a 24V system guaranteed to be cheaper?
 Not always.

-Below we put together a table comparing the different wiring components needed to build a 12V and 24V system for a camper electric system.
+Below, we put together a table comparing the different wiring components needed to build a 12V and 24V system for a camper electric system.
 This comparison assumes a 400W solar array and a 2000W inverter/charger.

 But if you are building a system for a much larger camper (RV or trailer), the differences in cost may be more substantial.
-You will need to do your own item-by-item product comparison for your own unique build.
+You will need to do your item-by-item product comparison for your unique build.

 Our Opinion: Is A 24V System Better?